fasttime/JScrewIt/Reference.md

 <a name="JScrewIt.Feature.ALL"></a>

 #### Feature.ALL : <code>object</code>
-A map of predefined feature objects accessed by name or alias.
+An immutable mapping of all predefined feature objects accessed by name or alias.

 For an exhaustive list of all features, see the [Feature Reference](Features.md).